jameskelleher/wikipedia-pageviews/README.md

 7. To run for every hour between a range of dates: `python run_wiki_counts.py "2020-01-01 8:00" "2020-01-02 20:00"`

+8. To run unit tests, run `pytest`.
+The unit tests on asynchronous code generate a lot of warnings, so `pytest --disable-warnings` is recommended

 ## Discussion

 This program records the top 25 most viewed Wikipedia pages for each domain for a given datetime.
 It can also be given a start and end time, and will generate a results file for every hour within that range.